danielfrg/dbplot/README.md

 ## Roadmap

+- Automated tests
-More plots such as raster plots, line charts and more :)
+- More plots such as raster plots, line charts and more :)

 ## Notes